This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Karamon Gate at Nijo Castle

-Karamon Gate at Nijo Castle / First Visit to Kyoto
+Karamon Gate at Nijo Castle / Tips for First-Time Visitors to Kyoto

 Golden Pavilion in Kyoto is a sight out of this world!
 A temple covered in gold with a golden phoenix standing on top when the sun hits it, you really will be in awe.